isu-kim/DesmosPic/README.md

 ## Installation
 1. Simply put  `/frontend` directory into your Apache directory
 2. `sudo apt install git python3-dev python3-pip build-essential libagg-dev libpotrace-dev pkg-config`
+3. If you do not have PHP and CURL PHP not installed in your system, install them.
-3. Install all requirements in `requirements.txt`
+4. Install all requirements in `requirements.txt` by `pip install -r requirements.txt`
+5. Edit graph saving location using at following files
+- 1. `backend.py` at line 155.
+- 2. `index.php` at line 136
-4. `python3 backend.py`
+6. `python3 backend.py`

 ## Limits
-- When the picture needs many functions to be represented, Desmos API needs very much time to render graphs.
+- When the picture needs many functions to be rendered, Desmos API needs very much time to render graphs.

 ## API
 By `python3 backend.py` there will be an API server running in port `5001`.
 The API has following services.